 Other ways to find more time to garden is to get help from others.
 This is especially important if you are doing more laborious gardening tasks such as double-digging, building new garden beds, turning your compost or doing a massive seeding.
 Who can help?

-- other members of your family, get your children involved early as I have with my daughter
+- other members of your family, get your children involved early – my daughter loves to help out!

 - your friends or neighbours